 Celiac has a strong genetic influence and is highly restricted to those carrying DQ2 or DQ8 genes.
 These can be confirmed with genetic testing for celiac disease.

 Celiac allergy is an auto-immune disease with a genetic component that makes it cluster in families.
 A Mayo Clinic study found almost half of first-relatives were positive for celiac disease, regardless of any symptoms.
 The rate may be even higher for those with other auto-immune diseases, e.g., diabetes or thyroid problems.

 Learn the history and current status: What is Celiac?

 Go deeper into the genetic risk: Celiac Disease and Genetic Risk

 Already tested, now what?
 How to Read a Genetic Test Report

 How celiac fits into the bigger picture: Sensitivity to Food Allergy, Intolerance and Celiac Disease

-Testing for gluten intolerance is easy.
-Using RxHomeTest's celiac antibody test you can do it from home without needing to visit a doctor or lab: (1) Order a celiac home test kit online; (2) collect a finger prick sample; (3) send the sample to our CLIA-certified labs; and (4) find out your results in few days.
+Testing for gluten intolerance is simple and easy.
+Using RxHomeTest's celiac antibody test, you can do it from home without needing to visit a doctor or lab: (1) Order a celiac home test kit online; (2) collect a finger prick sample; (3) send the sample to our CLIA-certified labs; and (4) find out your results in a few days.